Everything you need to know about Montréal’s Formula 1 2026 Grand Prix

-Your guide to the 2025 Formula 1 Grand Prix in Montréal
+What is the Formula 1 Canadian Grand Prix in Montréal?

 First-timers take note: Bring snacks, sunscreen and water if you’re watching the races from the track—coolers and backpacks are permitted as well if they meet size restrictions—and a folding chair can come in handy in the general admission area.
 Don’t forget that the cars can be very loud, so consider bringing earplugs as well, especially for the kids.